hyperspace-labs/amp/README.md

 -- ...
 ```

-> __Note__: You may still need to reference ieee packages when using Amp because of how Amp's packages define subtypes and do not redefine ieee functions.
+> __Note__: You may still need to reference relevant IEEE packages when using Amp because of how Amp's packages define subtypes and do not redefine IEEE functions.